appwebtech/Jenkins-Docker-Terraform-Ansible/README.md

     driver: local
 ```

-The docker-compose YAML file will not run independently but will be fetched via a url by Ansible playbook file as shown below (I'm running Ansible and Terraform separately, but I'll amalgamate Ansible with terraform using **local-config** later on to run the two together).
+The docker-compose YAML file will not run independently but will be fetched via a url by Ansible playbook file as shown below (I'm running Ansible and Terraform separately, but I'll amalgamate Ansible with terraform using **local-config** later on in order to run the two together).

 ## Preparing Ansible Manifest File